 I created and curated a zombie themed, paper toy show with artist Chris Schons.
 We created a blank paper toy die-line which contributing artists used to create their own mini zombies.
 The toy was designed so all of the creatures could have their heads, bodies or legs swapped out for another artists design.

 My creation was the classic jock zombie.
 I really like his tiny helmet.

 This piece was inspired by the Tim Burton film "Beetlejuice" for the pop culture exhibit Crazy 4 Cult for Cult.
 I wanted to play with some dynamic angles for this piece similar to the 1990's Beetlejuice cartoon opening, but still pay homage to the film.

 My piece for the NES game Punch Out tribute show was a paper toy I designed of one of the main enemies King Hippo.
 King Hippo also starred on the 1980's cartoon "Captain N: The Game Master".
 In that show his design varied greatly from his NES design showing he has a pale turquoise skin color and was always running around with a character called Eggplant Wizard.
 I incorporated all of these elements into one monstrosity while satiating my passion for paper toys.

 An incredible show for Light Gray Art Lab where each artist created assets for an actual video game.
 I created the hero Ice Cream Carl.
 He's a rough and tough, ice cream truck driving, magic scoop wielding dude who is called to the Ice Cringdom at the request of the Neopoliking.
 He must traverse vanilla cone platforms, molten jam volcanoes and underground chocolate caves to rescue each of the kings three daughters.

-Created for "Then/Now: Childhood Revisited" an art book co-created by artist Bob Rissetto and myself.
+"Then/Now: Childhood Revisited" an art book co-created by artist Bob Rissetto and myself.